awesome-selfhosted/awesome-selfhosted/non-free.md

-# Awesome Selfhosted - Proprietary Software
+# Awesome Selfhosted - Non-Free Software

-**Software listed here does not allow you to run it for any purpose, study, modify or distribute the source code.** Some of the software here may not be audited due to its closed source nature, and can therefore contain anti-features, such as but not limited to: undisclosed security vulnerabilities, backdoors, user lock-in, sending personal data to a third party.
+**Software listed here does not meet the [Free Software](https://en.wikipedia.org/wiki/Free_software) definition**.
+It implements their own licensing with restrictions and grants which you must check on each case.
+Restrictions may include limits on allowed use of the software, access to the source code, modification and further redistribution.
+This software can therefore contain anti user-freedom features, such as but not limited to: backdoors, user lock-in, sending personal data to a third party.

 ## Analytics